--When transporting the eggs, use a sheet of parchment paper on the bottom of a dish.
+-When transporting the eggs, use a sheet of parchment paper or a paper towel on the bottom of a dish.
 It will keep your eggs from sliding around.
-I put mine in a 9×13 plastic ware dish and snapped the lid on.
+I put mine in a 9x13 plastic ware dish and snap the lid on.
 See photo below.

 -You can make this recipe the day before serving and hold them in the fridge.
 Just remove from fridge and serve when ready.
 They will look and taste the same the day after preparing.

 -You've now earned one credit toward your Master Deviled Egg Chef degree.
 Congrats!

 Eggs ready to transport without the slippery slide problem…